Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

  ## Difference between == and .equals() method in Java?

+- Main difference between .equals() method and == operator is that one is method and other is operator.
 - We can use == operators for reference comparison (address comparison) and .equals() method for content comparison.
 - In simple words, == checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.